 TRANSACTION AGREEMENT

 This Transaction Agreement shall confirm and effectuate the agreement agreed to on October 27, 2000 and binding between Petrofina Gas Pipeline Company ("Customer") and Houston Pipe Line Company ("HPL" and "Company") regarding the purchase and sale of Gas on the following terms.

+PART A:

 Customer to purchase and receive ("Buyer") and Company to sell and deliver ("Seller").

-PART A: